Looking for a new loose parts list?

 Loose parts are defined as open-ended materials that can be used in many different ways.
+Check out these ideas for loose parts in your preschool classroom.

 10 Best Loose Parts for Infants and Toddlers